Hinh Ly, MA, PhD

 Research summary/interests

-Lassa fever virus infection can lead to severe and sometime fatal hemorrhagic fever diseases in humans, for which there is no vaccine or effective drug.
-Studies of Lassa (LASV) and other pathogenic arenaviruses have been hindered by the strict requirement for BSL-4 containment to work with these select agents.
-We have developed an infectious molecular clone for a prototypic BSL2 arenavirus (Pichinde virus) as well as a safe and convenient surrogate animal model for LASV.
-These novel systems have afforded us with unique resources and unprecedented opportunities to investigate in details the processes of viral entry/infection, genome replication/transcription and virulence.
+Lassa fever virus infection can lead to severe and sometimes fatal hemorrhagic fever diseases in humans, for which there is no vaccine or effective drug.
+Studies of Lassa virus (LASV) and other pathogenic arenaviruses have been hindered by the strict requirement for BSL-4 containment to work with these select agents.
+The Ly laboratory successfully developed an infectious molecular clone for a prototypic BSL2 arenavirus (Pichinde virus) as well as a safe and convenient surrogate animal model for LASV.
+These novel systems have afforded us with unique resources and unprecedented opportunities to investigate in detail the processes of viral entry/infection, genome replication/transcription and virulence.
 We are also interested in characterizing novel mechanisms of host innate-immune suppression by these viruses.
 These efforts may lead the development of effective therapeutics against this deadly viral pathogen.

 Publications